 Every driver should understand the importance of speed limits.
 However, that does not mean every driver adheres to them.
 Speeding drivers are responsible for serious injuries every day.
 The consequences of these accidents are often severe, as almost one in three motor vehicle crash deaths in the U.S. involve speeding, according to the Centers for Disease Control and Prevention (CDC).
 If you have suffered an injury due to a speeding driver in Metairie, Louisiana, you may be entitled to compensation through legal action.

-You are not obligated to work with an attorney on your injury claim, but consider hiring one to help you pursue a lawsuit.
-Litigation in personal injury cases can be complex, and a minor mistake could prevent you from recovering the compensation you may be entitled to.
-Contact the team from the Morris Bart law firm at (504) 613-4771 to schedule a free consultation with a Metairie accident caused by speeding lawyer.
+You are not obligated to work with an attorney on your injury claim but consider hiring one to help you pursue a lawsuit.
+Litigation in personal injury cases can be complex, and a minor mistake could prevent you from recovering the compensation you may deserve.
+The personal injury lawyers from the Morris Bart law firm can help.
+A Metairie accident caused by a speeding lawyer can handle your case while you focus on your health.

 How Speeding May Increase the Risk of an Accident

 Posted speed limits are in place for a reason.
-If a driver exceeds these limits, they increase the chance of a collision with another motorist.
+However, if a driver exceeds the speed limit, they increase the chance of a collision with another motorist.

-Figures compiled by the National Highway Traffic Safety Administration (NHTSA) show speeding is a major factor in many accidents.
-According to the NHTSA, more than 9,300 people were killed on American roadways due to speeding in 2018.
+Figures compiled by the National Highway Traffic Safety Administration (NHTSA) show speeding is a significant factor in many accidents.
+According to the NHTSA, more than 11,258 people were killed in 2020 on American roadways due to speeding.

 There are many reasons why traveling at speeds above the designated limit could be dangerous.
-First and foremost, traveling at a high speed reduces a driver’s ability to control their vehicle.
-This is especially true in inclement weather or if someone is navigating curves in the road.
+First and foremost, traveling at high speed reduces a driver’s ability to control their vehicle.
+This is especially true in inclement weather or if someone navigates curves in the road.

 Speeding also reduces the efficiency of a vehicle’s safety features.
-Every vehicle on the road must meet minimum safety standards, but they are most efficient if a driver travels at a reasonable speed.
+Every vehicle on the road must meet minimum safety standards, but they are most efficient if a driver travels at the proper speed.
 The faster a driver goes, the less effective systems like crash prevention, airbags, and seat belts may be in an accident.

 Increased stopping distance is also an important factor.
-Most drivers are able to estimate the amount of roadway they need to come to a complete stop.
-The faster a car is traveling, the more distance they may require.
+Most drivers can estimate the amount of roadway they need to come to a complete stop.
+The faster a car travels, the more distance it may require to stop.
 This increases the chance of rear-end accidents and stop sign or red light violations.

 Finally, speeding limits a driver’s possible reaction time.
-Road conditions may change in an instant, and drivers need time to react in order to avoid a collision.
+Road conditions may change instantly, and drivers need time to respond to avoid a collision.
 The amount of time needed to react to changing road conditions is shorter if a driver is speeding.

 For a free legal consultation with a Speeding Accident lawyer serving Metairie, call 800-537-8185